cmgoffena13/ai-need-to-know/README.md

 ## LLMs Context has Limits

 There are limits on the context that can be **injected** into an LLM.
-This directly immpacts the ability of an LLM to be effective in highly complex environments & situations.
+This directly impacts the ability of an LLM to be effective in highly complex environments & situations.
 This is a key constraint in the current AI Engineering landscape.

 ## LLMs Present Major Security/Privacy Concerns